-We have designed and installed bathrooms and en suites for clients in and around Bath for the past 14 years.
-Our designs feature quality fittings, suites and finishes, and we include a selection below with ideas for your own bathroom renovation.
+We’ve been designing and installing bathrooms and en suites for clients in and around Bath for the past 14 years.
+Here is a selection featuring quality fittings and finishes, and offering tips and ideas for your own bathroom renovation.

-We work very closely with our clients, producing 3D visuals of the proposed space, together with samples of the planned fittings.
-Our bathroom designs cover everything; lighting, flooring, storage, heating and decoration, including any remodelling and building work.
-We then engage our trades and suppliers to complete the installation.
+We work very closely with our clients, producing 3D visuals and supplying samples for the bathroom design.
+The scheme covers everything; lighting, flooring, storage, heating and decoration.
+Once the design is agreed, we engage our trades and suppliers to complete the installation.

 Clare and Paul, Bathwick, Bath.